How to make degree coffee at home with quick video, step by step pictures, tips. Learn how to make perfect south Indian filter coffee.

 When we talk about degree coffee, first and foremost thing that is very very important is the decoction making, which I have explained in the post.

 Since the post is about this, let me first tell you what it means.
-A degree coffee is, making coffee with the thick and fresh milk (not diluted with water) and 1st degree decoction.
+A degree coffee is, making coffee with the thick and fresh milk, not diluted with water (called first degree milk) and 1st degree decoction.
 That is, while brewing the decoction, we have to use only the first batch of brewed 'thick' decoction.

 Only right amount of water goes and not too much water to make it thick and concentrated, not thin with lots of water which makes it less strong.